tstellanova/ist8310/README.md

 Isentek IST8310
 3-axis magnetometer.

-This sensor is claimed to be pin-compatible with the HMC5883 magnetometer.
+This sensor is claimed to be pin-compatible with the obsolete Honeywell HMC5883 magnetometer.
+Like the HMC5883, the IST8310 only supports an I2C interface.

+The register map of the IST8310 differs significantly from the HMC5883, and the reset and configuration sequence is different.

 ## Status